maxmueller7/terazo-int/README.md

 ## Heroku:

-Initially, i had the app hosted on [https://vandelay-fine-latex.herokuapp.com](https://vandelay-fine-latex.herokuapp.com/), but json-server messes up.
-I am able to access the app at that address on my computer, but I have issues when testing on a different computer or in Safari (network errors).
-At this moment, I think the error might be related to CORs.
-I tried to fix it but I couldn't and don't want to waste more time on this.
+Initially, I had the app hosted on [https://vandelay-fine-latex.herokuapp.com](https://vandelay-fine-latex.herokuapp.com/), but json-server doesn't mend well with heroku for some reason.
+I think the error might be related to CORS.
+While I tried debugging, I decided not to fix it at this time.

 <br />